targaryen-house/MVC-App/README.md

    - Acceptance
       - Ensure that when an update is entered, it is reflected on the Details View

-- As a User, I want to be able to add little-known trail information from our API.
+- As a User, I want to be able to add little-known trail information to the API so that other users can discover my "hidden gems".
    - Features
       - Add a submission form for users to submit thier own trails
       - Query Trails on the API to check if user-submitted trail exists already